 - 3 cups powdered sugar

 - 4 tablespoons milk (*I added more to get the thickness I wanted 1 TB at a time.

 - Preheat the oven to 350º F.

 - Remove the cupcakes from the oven.
-Take the cupcakes out of the tin and put onto a cooling rack to cool off.
+Carefully lift the cupcakes out of the pan onto a wire rack to cool.

 - I have tested this recipe with King Arthur Measure for Measure GF and Bob's Red Mill 1 to 1 GF blend.
 That doesn't mean others will not work, I just have not tested other flours.

 - If your gluten free flour blend doesn’t contain Xanthan Gum or Guar Gum, please add 1 teaspoon.